oracle-devrel/technology-engineering/cloud-infrastructure/compute-including-hpc/compute/python_scripts/oci-backup-inspector/README.md

 # OCI-BackupInspector

-**BackupInspector** generates a comprehensive CSV reports that assess compute backups status for boot and block volumes.
+**BackupInspector** generates comprehensive CSV reports that assess compute backups status for boot and block volumes.

+## When to use this asset?

+## How to use this asset?

-# Features
+### Features
 - **BackupInspector** :
 	- searches for compute instances
 	- retrieves all attached volumes